 As we mentioned in the introduction, choosing a pipe can be a very challenging process.
 Yet, it’s not one that should be rushed!
 Most experienced pipe smokers will likely already know this after learning the hard way.

-Admittedly, this is something of a disadvantage when buying a pipe as this a key part in choosing one.
-Nevertheless, online commerce has progressed a lot over the years and it’s easy to return a product for free if you’re unhappy.
+Admittedly, this is something of a disadvantage when buying a pipe as this is a key part of choosing one.
+Nevertheless, online commerce has progressed a lot over the years and it’s easy to return tobacco products for free if you’re unhappy.